LTUC/amman-irbid-201d24/class-15/handling-merge-conflicts.md

 1. **_RUN YOUR CODE_**.

 - **This is possibly the most important step!**
-- **Just because you "handled" your merge conflict does not mean your haven't broken your app.**
+- **Just becuse you "handled" your merge conflict does not mean your haven't broken your app.**
 - Make any other needed changes to get everything working correctly

 1. Add your changes and commit.